CypRiv/genal/README.md

     1545 clumps formed from 73594 top variants.

 You can specify the thresholds you want to use for the clumping with the following arguments:
-- **p1**: P-value threshold during clumping.
+- `p1`: P-value threshold during clumping.
 SNPs with a P-value higher than this value are excluded.
+Defaults to `5e-8`.
-- **r2**: Linkage disequilibrium threshold for the independence check.
+- `r2`: Linkage disequilibrium threshold for the independence check.
 Takes values between 0 and 1.
+Defaults to `0.1`.
-- **kb**: Genomic window used for the independence check (the unit is thousands of base-pair positions).
+- `kb`: Genomic window used for the independence check (the unit is thousands of base-pair positions).
+Defaults to `250`.
-- **reference_panel**: The reference population used to derive linkage disequilibrium values and select independent SNPs.
+- `reference_panel`: The reference population used to derive linkage disequilibrium values and select independent SNPs.
+Defaults to `eur`.

 ### Polygenic Risk Scoring <a name="paragraph3.4"></a>